Completed in 1921, for Edward Townsend Stotesbury (1849-1938)

 The End of the Party

 When the Great Depression hit in 1929, the Stotesburys closed Whitemarsh Hall for two years as they took off to Europe.
-On their return, they continued to spend money on the place, but it was only when Stotesbury died in 1938 that Eva realised their pockets had not been limitless.
-In 1912, Stotesbury was worth $100 million; at his death he was worth just $4 million.
-Eva had to get rid of many of the servants who had been with her for over 20 years.
-She sold many of her husband's beloved portraits, much of Whitemarsh's exquisite furniture and even jewels given to her by her him, including a diamond pendant worth $500,000 in 1912.
-Despite it all, she got comparatively little in return.
+On their return, they continued to spend money on the place, but it was only when Stotesbury died in 1938 that Eva realized their pockets had not been limitless.
+In 1912, Stotesbury was worth $100 million; at his death, he was worth just $4 million.
+Eva had to get rid of many of the servants who had been with her for over 20-years.
+She sold many of her husband's beloved portraits, much of Whitemarsh's exquisite furniture, and even some of the jewellery he'd given her which included a diamond pendant worth $500,000 in 1912.
+Despite all this, she got comparatively little in return.

-During World War Two, as the great house sat empty, New York's Metropolitan Museum of Art made use of its cavernous halls and filled it with 15,000 priceless treasures of art for storage.
+During World War Two, as the great house sat empty New York's Metropolitan Museum of Art made use of its cavernous halls and filled it with 15,000 priceless treasures of art for storage.
 In order to aid the war effort, Eva gave the two mile-long, eight-foot high steel fence to be turned into scrap metal for 18,000 guns.
+Decline to Demolition

 In 1964, it was purchased by Willow Associates headed by Sydney Dvorak, when The Philadelphia Inquirer likened "the vast, very empty shell" of Whitemarsh Hall at the center of Whitemarsh Village to, "a Rolls-Royce limousine in the midst of a parking lot full of Crosleys".
 Unable to decide what to do with the house, it stood empty and fell prey to vandalism and water damage after the copper roof was ripped off by burglars.